falreis/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![ CNN architecture.
 The network has about 27 million connections and 250 thousand parameters (Credits: Nvidia Parallel for all).][image1]
 (Credits: Nvidia - Parallel for All)

 The differences between my architecture and the NVidia architecture is the images shapes.
 My shapes uses the images sizes from the simulator (160x320x3).
 I cropped the images to the shape 65x320x3 (70 pixels on the top and 25 at the bottom).
+I add some dropouts layers to prevent overfitting.

 The cropped images and the architecture followed the video released at class from Udacity and I didn't do any improvements.